-Leases, where the Group or the Company does not assume substantially all the risks and rewards of the ownership are classified as operating leases and, except for property interest held under operating lease, the leased assets are not recognised on the statement of financial position.
-Property interest held under an operating lease, which is held to earn rental income or for capital appreciation or both, is classified as investment property, and measured using fair value model.
+Leases, where the Group or the Company did not assume substantially all the risks and rewards of the ownership were classified as operating leases and, except for property interest held under operating lease, the leased assets were not recognised on the statement of financial position.
+Property interest held under an operating lease, which was held to earn rental income or for capital appreciation or both, was classified as investment property, and measured using fair value model.

-Payments made under operating leases are recognised in profit or loss on a straight-line basis over the term of the lease.
-Lease incentives received are recognised in profit or loss as an integral part of the total lease expense, over the term of the lease.
-Contingent rentals are charged to profit or loss in the reporting period in which they are incurred.
-Leasehold land which in substance is an operating lease is classified as prepaid land lease payments.
+Payments made under operating leases were recognised in profit or loss on a straight-line basis over the term of the lease.
+Lease incentives received were recognised in profit or loss as an integral part of the total lease expense, over the term of the lease.
+Contingent rentals were charged to profit or loss in the reporting period in which they were incurred.
+Leasehold land which in substance was an operating lease was classified as prepaid land lease payments.